 Risk to users

-Attackers that hijack a user’s session can take a number of malicious actions that affect them.
-Monetarily speaking, they can make fraudulent charges using their bank cards or directly transfer money to other accounts.
+Attackers that hijack a user’s session can take a number of malicious actions that affect them, such as making fraudulent charges using their bank cards or directly transfer money to other accounts.

 XSS attacks can also be used to extract sensitive information from cookies and databases.
 This information can be used for identity theft.

 If an attacker gets a hold of stolen user credentials, they can wreak havoc for the business as well.
 If the user has admin rights, an XSS attack can extend to the server-side.

 Businesses can also suffer from a loss of credibility and brand trust if an XSS attack becomes public knowledge.
 Users and customers are likely not to return to a site if they know their information could be at risk.

 In reflected XSS attacks, malicious scripts are injected directly into an HTTP request.
 The script is reflected from the server in an HTTP response and then executed in a user’s browser.
 This is the simplest type of XSS attack.

 Document-object model (DOM) based attacks require no interaction with the server.
 The vulnerability is the browser-side script.
 Web applications read the malicious script directly from a query string.
 They are similar in this way to reflected XSS attacks.